kpantazis/-kpantazis.github.io/README.md

 ### Well-being activities

-- If you are living in (or visiting) the [DMV area](https://en.wikipedia.org/wiki/Washington_metropolitan_area) and you are interested in spending your leisure time exploring nearby mountains or rivers via hiking, running, cycling, rock climbing or any other activity, let me know! 😁
+- If you are living in (or visiting) the [DMV area](https://en.wikipedia.org/wiki/Washington_metropolitan_area) and you are interested in spending your leisure time exploring nearby mountains or rivers via hiking, running, cycling, rock climbing or any other activity, let me know!
+Also, follow me on [Strava](https://www.strava.com/athletes/87778247). 😁

 <!--- Bulleted
 - List